 Monolithic or ‘Plaster cladding’ systems rely heavily on paint as a key waterproofing component, so it’s important to get the painting right first time.
 Here’s what we know about painting plaster clad homes:

-When it’s time to re-paint the plaster cladding on your home, use an Elastomeric Paint.
-Elastomeric paints are designed to stretch with the normal movement of plaster substrates.
-Other paints will not offer the same level of protection.
+- When it’s time to re-paint the plaster cladding on your home, use a quality paint such as Resene X200 which uniquely combines low viscosity with high build ensuring excellent penetration into pores and superb adhesion.
+Not all paints are equal, other paints will not offer the same level of protection.

-Applying the correct film thickness of an Elastomeric paint is critical.
-Applying an elastomeric paint too thin (or too thick) can cause problems like bubbling and flaking in the future.
-An elastomeric that has been applied to thin offers less protection than a standard acrylic paint.
+- Applying the correct film thickness of paint is critical.
+Applying a paint too thin (or too thick) can cause problems like bubbling and flaking in the future.
+Paint that has been applied to thin offers less protection than a standard acrylic paint.
 Paint manufacturers provide technical data sheets which show the correct application rates of their paints.

 Keep the paint on your home clean with an annual wash.
 Paint lasts a lot longer if it is kept clean.
 This applies to all exterior house painting.

 - Take photos to record the preparation work that is carried out on your home before the paint is applied.
 Paint manufacturer warranties can vary from two to ten years depending on the condition the substrate was in prior to the paint application.
 Proof of good preparation work and the condition of the cladding before the paint went on can help you if things do go wrong.